Online Matching in Geometric Random Graphs: Algorithm

-In this section, we study the performances on the 1D Geometric Graph of the online matching algorithm \closest, which matches the incoming vertex to its closest available neighbor if there is one.
-The following theorem states that $\kappa(c,N)$, the size of the matching obtained by \closest\ algorithm on an instance of $\text{Geom}(c,N)$, is closely related to the solution of an explicit PDE.
+In this section, we study the performances in $\mathbb{G}[n,c]$ of the online matching algorithm \closest, which matches the incoming vertex to its closest available neighbor if there is one.
+The following theorem states that $\mu_\closest(\mathbb{G}[n,c])(t)$, is closely related to the solution of an explicit PDE.